 Demonstration against Kapp and Lüttwitz in Bonn

 Max stood beside her.
 “Yes,” he said, “it gives me new courage too.
 Yet, many military leaders have joined forces with Kapp and Lüttwitz, and General von Seeckt has refused to protect the government!
-As a soldier, I can feel with him, I would not want to fire at comrades either, but his actions were entirely illegal, Ebert is the Supreme Commander in Chief, and Seeckt has sworn the Reichswehr oath to defend the republic.
+As a soldier, I can feel with him, I would not want to fire at comrades either.
+But his actions were entirely illegal, Ebert is the Supreme Commander in Chief, and Seeckt has sworn the Reichswehr oath to defend the republic.
 And yet, he gets away with it.
 The government has fled.
-We are not lacking democrats, but democrats in the leading positions of the military and civil service.
+We are not lacking democrats, but democrats in the leading positions of the military.
 They won’t stand up for our republic.”

 The civil servants in Berlin refused to take orders from Kapp, and the general strike of around 12 million workers helped bring about the putsch’s collapse after only four days, on 17 March 1920, a rare unity.
 Defense minister Noske had to go, at the end of March, the entire cabinet retreated; Hermann Müller became new chancellor.

 Red Ruhr Army